prajithbabu/API/README.md

 # API
-# I have done this REST APIs using Django
 # Here i mainly foused on creating REST frame work in API using Django
-# Created this using virtualenv (renv)
-# To run this program type "python manage.py runserver"
+# To run this program first type workon renv
+# Then type "python manage.py runserver" inorder to run server